zy4/akka-ipp/README.md

 Usage with Dependency Injection (Guice) in PLAY
 ===============================================
-You can also use the library via DI, for example from your PLAY app.
+You can also use the library via DI, for example in your PLAY app.

 ```scala